-H&M topped the Fashion Transparency Index above all other high street brands in 2020 – but is it fast fashion?
+H&M topped the Fashion Transparency Index above all other high street brands in 2020, leading many to believe it was improving when it comes to sustainability – but is it still fast fashion?

-While the Swedish brand, which operates in 74 countries and has over 5,000 stores globally, were one of the first to make sustainability a priority, it’s also been accused of greenwashing.
+While the Swedish brand, which operates in 74 countries and has over 5,000 stores globally, was one of the first to make sustainability a priority, it’s also been accused of greenwashing and we’ll never forget Ru Paul’s infamous line on Drag Race (‘I don’t want to see any f***ing H&M’!), which was later turned into countless memes about the brand.

 READ MORE: Is H&M ethical and sustainable?